discord/sample-game-integration/README.md

 To configure your application to manage channels properly do this stuff:

 - Set a fun name like _Legend of the Apple Tree: Summary of Clouds_.
 - You can set an app icon later.
-Eventually this will show up as the server or group icon on each user's Discord client.
+This will show up as the group icon on a user's Discord client.
+Eventually it will auto-populate a server icon if you make one instead.
 - For development purposes add the REDIRECT URI `http://localhost:3000`
 - For development purposes add the RPC ORIGIN `http://localhost:3000`
 - Click Save and you'll be whisked to your app's detail page.